Feral Rabbit Control

 All control activities must comply with the Animal Welfare Act 2002 and Animal Welfare (General) Regulations 2003.
 The Shire approaches the design and implementation of its feral animal control programs with consideration to animal welfare, public health, impact on other species including domestic animals, timing of control effort, and the suitability of various methods to local conditions.

-Licenced operators (Western Mulga) are engaged to undertake works consistent with industry standards and best practice.
+Licenced operators (Central Fumigation & Pest Management Services) are engaged to undertake works consistent with industry standards and best practice.
 Rabbit activity is monitored and controls are deployed at the optimum times.
 Where possible a combination of methods are used to achieve the most effective control of rabbit populations with poisoning being the last method to deploy once the population has been reduced by other methods.
 Control sites are routinely monitored during control operations to remove affected rabbits.

 Methods